A reminiscence from earlier days-

 where Evel had tried to jump his bike over the canyon for his last big

-wall as he swung down on the parachute, breaking a few bones as usual.
+public stunt.
+(It didn't work, and he swung down on the emergency parachute, breaking a few bones as usual.)

 I started to miss my home.
 I would think of my old grandparents and my mom, still living near where the big farmhouse used to be, back in New Jersey.
 For how much longer, would they still be there?

-So much for the glamour of rock and roll; I was lonely.
+So much for rock and roll; I was lonely.
 We had had a few shining moments now and then, but it was going nowhere.
-So at last, having a few hundred of my frugal dollars in the bank, the fruits of my brief rock and roll career, I changed them to traveler's checks, and told my mates of my decision to leave.
-We knew that had been coming.
+So at last, having a few hundred frugal dollars in the bank, the fruits of my brief rock and roll career, I changed them to traveler's checks, and told my mates of my decision to leave.

 I gave my dear little Volkswagen bug a careful tune-up, changed the oil, and packed my guitar and few belongings into it.
 Then I pointed East, and was gone.